Topics include education, estate, insurance, investment, retirement and risk management planning as well as basic tips for budgeting.

 Withdrawals Not Mandatory During Your Lifetime

-In addition, you can continue to put money into a Roth IRA after you reach 70 1/2 as long as the money comes from earned income, not investment income.
-Because you are not required to make withdrawals during your lifetime, a Roth IRA becomes an estate planning tool because you can pass your account intact to heirs.
+Unless you are a beneficiary, you are not required to make withdrawals from your Roth IRA.
+A Roth IRA becomes an estate planning tool because you can pass your account intact to heirs.